morgoe/yogaruka/_posts/workshops/2016-09-02-plymouth-merudanda.markdown

 layout: event
 site-nav: workshops
 categories:
   - workshops
   - events

-title: 'Merudanda — Rebuilding the Spine'
+title: Merudanda — Rebuilding the Spine
 location: 'Totnes, UK'
-dates: '17<span class="superscript">th</span> September 2016'
+dates: 17<span class="superscript">th</span> September 2016
+description: >-
-description: 'Kurt Cobain thought his scoliosis - which he attributed to poor posture while playing guitar - brought anger to his music.
+  Kurt Cobain thought his scoliosis - which he attributed to poor posture while playing guitar - brought anger to his music.
 In a good way.
 An interesting approach to Nirvana, eh?
-Well, we think having a healthy back is just so much better.'
+Well, we think having a healthy back is just so much better.
 permalink: /workshops/merudanda-rebuilding-the-spine/
 cover-image: workshopPlymouthMerudanda
 social-image: workshops/plymouth-merudanda/thumbnail.jpg
+published: true
 ---

 Kurt Cobain thought his scoliosis - which he attributed to poor posture while playing guitar - brought anger to his music.
 In a good way.
 An interesting approach to Nirvana, eh?
 Well, we think having a healthy back is just so much better.
 Hence during this 120-minute yoga fusion workshop, we’re planning to take you on a special kind of trip: a trip along your spine.
 It is meant to help you acquire awareness of your posture, of how breath influences it, of how all the tiny, subtle movements that turn into habits can influence it.